tzahifurmanski/team-management-bot/README.md

 * Setup the personality with the 'BOT_PERSONALITY' config var.
 Note: The personality should be exactly as the folder name under 'personalities'

+### Features setup
+## Zendesk Integration
+In order to integrate the bot with Zendesk, you need to supply two configurations:
+* ZENDESK_TOKEN
+* ZENDESK_BASE_URL

+## Oncall Tickets Status
+Oncall tickets status feature does a daily summary of the current tickets currently active for your oncall team.
+In order to enable the feature, you need to:
+* Configure Zendesk Integration
+  * Set up the following configurations:
+    *

 ## Known issues:

 * ATM, if there are more than 50 asks open, you won't see their details.
 This is caused by adding too many 'blocks' to